 The answer lies in the customer’s expectations of their suppliers in this new world.
 They expect suppliers to inject new ideas they can’t discover for themselves, and to challenge their thinking with insights that are directly relevant to them.
 In turn, this demands that suppliers build a detailed knowledge of their customers, the markets they operate in and the stakeholders they serve.

-This is a real challenge for many IT resellers, who are naturally focussed on the technology sector rather than their customers markets.
+This is a real challenge for many IT resellers, who are naturally focused on the technology sector rather than their customers markets.
 But the prize for meeting the challenge is early involvement in the buying process, bringing the opportunity to shape thinking and influence strategy – in short, the chance to add value.

 So for IT resellers to add real value for their customers, they need a detailed knowledge of the vertical markets their customers operate in, a clear focus on business outcomes, and a proven ability to deliver tangible benefits.
 Coupled with a tailored approach for each individual customer that is relevant, personal and compelling.